Collaborative networks bring together Canadian and international partner universities that share a common vision and objectives.

 - Co-create innovative solutions adapted to the needs and realities of each partner

 - University of Strasbourg (France)

 - Catholic University of Louvain (Belgium)

 - Del Rosario University (Colombia)

-- University of Chile and O’Higgins University
+- University of Chile (Chile)

 In 2020, the members of the Réseau Dg2 have joined to create the eMobi@Dg2 Virtual Mobility Consortium.
 This virtual mobility program enables regular students to take distance courses at different host universities, while pursuing their studies at their home university.

 The CALDO consortium was founded in 2011 by four major Canadian research universities (University of Alberta, Université Laval, Dalhousie University, and University of Ottawa) with the aim of boosting recruitment of PhD candidates with scholarships from Latin American government granting agencies.

 Five other Canadian universities, all members of U15, have since joined: University of Calgary, Queen’s University, University of Saskatchewan, University of Waterloo, Western University, and University of Toronto.